How to Print ID Cards using an ID Card Printer

 Step 2: Designing your ID Card

-Install and open your chosen ID card design software on your computer.
+1. Install and launch your chosen ID card software.

 Note: consider the type of ribbon when choosing a design.
 Monochrome ribbons will not be able to produce colours, and specific ribbons are reccommended when printing double sided.